 The majority of our grant programmes have their own online application forms.
 If you are not able to access this for whatever reason then please contact us for further information on how we can support you with your application.

+As standard practice, we can not consider organisations with less than 3 unrelated trustees / directors / management committee members.
 Each fund differs so please check the fund criteria but generally we do not fund the following:

 We ask all our grant recipients to complete a monitoring form once they have finished spending the grant and to send this to us along with evidence of expenditure.
 Further information on this can be found on the Monitoring & Evaluation section of the website.